Agnibaan

 Agnibaan (Sanskrit, ISO: Agni 'Fire', Bāṇa 'Arrow', lit.
-'Arrow of Fire') is a three-stage small-lift launch system currently under development, produced by AgniKul Cosmos in Chennai, Tamil Nadu, India.
+'Arrow of Fire') is a three-stage small-lift launch vehicle of AgniKul Cosmos, currently under development.
 It is capable of placing a 100 kg (220 lb) satellite into a 700 km (430 mi) orbit.
 The rocket will be 18 meters long with a diameter of 1.3 meters and a lift-off mass of 14,000 kg (31,000 lb).
 The first stage is powered by seven Agnilet engines.
 The second stage is powered by the same Agnilet engine which will have a larger nozzle than the sea level nozzle to optimize it for vacuum.

 Design

 Engines

 Agnibaan will use clustered engines in various configurations in the first stage, depending on the payload.
 It will also use a vacuum optimized version of the Agnilet in the second stage.
 These engines use liquid oxygen and kerosene as the oxidizer and fuel.
-The first stage of the Agnibaan is powered by 7 Agnilet engines, each with a thrust of 25 kN (yet to be tested) at sea level.
+The first stage of the Agnibaan is powered by 4-7 Agnilet engines, depending on the mission requirement, each with a thrust of 25 kN (yet to be tested) at sea level.

 These are all electric-pump-fed engines allowing for simplified engine design and highly configurable engine clustering architectures.
 It is capable of operating with a specific impulse of 285 seconds at sea level.
 The entire combustion section is a single-piece assembly and is fully 3D printed.
 The second stage of the vehicle also uses an Agnilet engine optimized for vacuum use.
 It is thought to deliver up to 355 seconds of specific impulse in vacuum environment.
 An optional third stage sits inside the payload fairing.

 Launch site

-It is being built with the capability to launch from multiple launch ports across the world in mind.
-"Dhanush" (Sanskrit, ISO: Dhanuṣa, lit.
-'Bow') - the launch pedestal is being designed to support full mobility across all configurations of Agnibaan.
-As opposed to (current versions of) Agnibaan, Dhanush is meant for reusability.
-Dimensions of Dhanush are designed to keeping in mind road dimensions and transportability restrictions globally.
+Agnibaan is intended to be built with the capability to launch from multiple launch ports across the world.
+The launch pad "Dhanush" (Sanskrit, ISO: Dhanuṣa, lit.
+'Bow'), the first private launch pad and mission control center in India at the Satish Dhawan Space Centre (SDSC) in Sriharikota, Andhra Pradesh, was inaugurated on 28 November 2022 and is designed to support all configurations of Agnibaan with reusability in mind.
+Dimensions of Dhanush are designed with road dimensions and global transportability restrictions in mind.

-The company inaugurated first private launch pad and mission control centre in India at the Satish Dhawan Space Centre (SDSC) in Sriharikota, Andhra Pradesh on 28 November 2022.
-The launchpad and the mission control centre are 4 km (2.5 mi) apart from one another.
-At present, the launchpad can handle liquid stage launch vehicle.
+The launchpad and the mission control center are 4 km (2.5 mi) apart from one another.
+The launchpad currently has the capability to accommodate liquid stage launch vehicles.
 The pad has received the name Dhanush and referred as ALP-01.
-All the critical systems performing functions at Agnikul launchpad (ALP) and the Agnikul mission control center (AMCC) have high degree of redundancy to ensure 100% operationality although none of these systems were tested so far.
+All the critical systems performing functions at Agnikul launchpad (ALP) and the Agnikul mission control center (AMCC) have high degree of redundancy to ensure 100% operationality, although none of these systems have been tested so far.
 ISRO's range operations team will monitor key flight safety parameters during launches from ALP while AMCC can share critical data with ISRO's Mission Control Center.
 Both the facilities have support of ISRO and Indian National Space Promotion and Authorisation Centre (IN-SPACe).